-And if you want to add new features, you don’t need any coding or tech skills to do so.
+And if you want to add new features, you don’t need coding or tech skills.

 This lets you add new features like:

-And since all the features are made up into “blocks,” everything falls neatly into place every time.
+And since all the features are made up of “blocks,” everything falls neatly into place every time.

-But once the campaign is ready and your lead magnet is looking good, you still need to target these messages to the right people.
+But once the campaign is ready and your lead magnet looks good, you still need to target these messages to the right people.

 - Exit-Intent® Technology: Recover abandoning users as they’re actively leaving your site for good.

-- OnSite Follow Ups®: Avoid ‘popup fatigue’ by showing fresh messages to returning users.
+- OnSite Follow Ups®: Avoid ‘popup fatigue’ by showing new messages to returning users.

 - Geolocation: Target people based on their physical location.

-These are just a few examples of OptinMonster’s targeting rules, though there are many others.
+Though many others exist, these are just a few examples of OptinMonster’s targeting rules.
 And these are the same ways that companies like Crossrope exploded their list by 900%.

 From there, you can leverage the full power of automation!
-By that, we simply mean that OptinMonster integrates with 50+ 3rd-party tools like email service providers, Zapier, webhooks, and more.
+By that, we mean OptinMonster integrates with 50+ 3rd-party tools like email service providers, Zapier, webhooks, and more.